-Practically every wall, ceiling, and knave have brilliant decoration.
+Practically every wall, ceiling, and knave has brilliant decoration.
 Moreover, there are stunning frescos and altar decorations.

-The photo below was taken inside Salzburg Cathedral.
+The photo above was taken inside Salzburg Cathedral.
 The black and white stucco plasterwork form a brilliant contrast with the painted fresco and golden lighting.

 4. Austrian Alps